Mawazine

 Mawazine (موازين, meaning "rhythms") is an international music festival held annually in Rabat, Morocco.
 The event features a wide range of international and local music artists across various genres.
-Mawazine is organized by Maroc Cultures, a cultural foundation founded and presided over by Mounir Majidi, the personal secretary of King Mohammed VI.
+Mawazine is organized by Maroc Cultures.

 The 2025 festival was attended by 3.75 million people, making Mawazine the largest music festival in the world.
 With 90 acts on 7 stages, it has the highest ratio of attendees per stage in the world.
+Mawazine is considered Africa's largest and most important music festival.